alphonsus/alphonsus/tools.md

 # Tools

+*Last updated: January 15, 2017*

 Here is a list of tools and resources I use for making games.

 &nbsp;

 ### Game Development

+- [LÖVE][love] — An open-source game framework for making 2D games using the awesome Lua scripting language.
-- [HaxeFlixel][haxeflixel] – Main game development toolkit.
+- [HaxeFlixel][haxeflixel] – A complete game development toolkit.
 Basically, it is Haxe programming language + OpenFL + Flixel game framework.
 - [Unity][unity] – Used to be my main game engine, but switched to HaxeFlixel very recently.
-- [Sublime Text 3][sublimetext] – IDE.
+- [Sublime Text 3][sublimetext] – Code-editor.
 I prefer a lightweight lightning fast text editor over feature-packed but slow IDE's any day.
 You just need to get used to keyboard shortcuts and install the necessary packages.
 - [Tiled][tiled] – Tiled map level editor.
-Usually export to CSV files which are then fed into HaxeFlixel as tilemap objects.
+I usually export the levels into CSV/Lua files which are then fed into whicever game engine I'm using.

 &nbsp;